Stay in touch

 4. How is trastuzumab emtansine given?

 5. Common side effects of trastuzumab emtansine

 6. Less common side effects of trastuzumab emtansine

 9. Sex, contraception and pregnancy

 Trastuzumab emtansine is a targeted (biological) therapy.
 Its generic (non-branded name) is trastuzumab emtansine.
 You may hear it called Kadcyla, its brand name, or TDM1, its chemical name.

 Trastuzumab emtansine is a combination of two drugs:

-You may be offered trastuzumab emtansine if you have HER2 positive secondary breast cancer or a regional recurrence (where surgery is not possible), and have already had trastuzumab and chemotherapy drugs called taxanes, either together or separately.
+You may be offered trastuzumab emtansine if you have HER2 positive secondary breast cancer or a regional recurrence (where surgery is not possible), and have already had trastuzumab and chemotherapy drugs (docetaxel or paclitaxel), either together or separately.

 Some breast cancer cells have a higher than normal level of a protein called HER2 on their surface.
 This stimulates the breast cancer cells to grow.
 This type of breast cancer is often referred to as HER2 positive.

 There are various tests to measure HER2 levels which are done on breast tissue removed during a biopsy or surgery.
 If your cancer is found to be HER2 negative, then trastuzumab emtansine will not help you.